vesan/dotfiles/vim/bundle/vim-prettier/README.md

 vim-prettier executable resolution:

+1. Look for user defined prettier cli path from vim configuration file
-1. Traverse parents and search for Prettier installation inside `node_modules`
+2. Traverse parents and search for Prettier installation inside `node_modules`
-2. Look for a global prettier installation
+3. Look for a global prettier installation
-3. Use locally installed vim-prettier prettier executable
+4. Use locally installed vim-prettier prettier executable

 ### USAGE

-Prettier by default will run on auto save but can also be manualy triggered by:
+Prettier by default will run on auto save but can also be manually triggered by:

 ```vim
 <Leader>p